 The DHCP service delivers IP configurations to a target device.
 It can also deliver the bootstrap file location using options 67, and 60 or 66.
 Consider delivering the bootstrap file location with a DHCP service to reduce the number of services and increase reliability.

 Note: The BOOTP service can deliver IP configuration to a target device according to BOOTP tab.
 It can also deliver the boot program location using optional fields.
 Use of this service is no longer typical.
 Use this service only if DHCP does not meet your requirements.

-The PXE service can deliver the bootstrap file location to a target device according to the PXE Specification Version 2.1.
-Use this service if a DHCP service exists and cannot be changed, and another PXE service is not used.
+The PXE service delivers the bootstrap file location to a target device according to the PXE Specification Version 2.1.
+Use the PXE service if a DHCP service exists and cannot be changed.
+Or, if another PXE service is not configured.

 The TFTP service delivers the bootstrap file to a target device on request.
 Use it if another TFTP service is not available.

 The illustrations and steps that follow describe the boot process both with and without the use of PXE.

 Using DHCP to retrieve IP address and scope options (Without PXE)